llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           `simdlen`.
 OpenACC does permit the compiler to ignore `vector_length` as a hint, so we choose to ignore it and warn in the case of a non-constant expression.
+* `async` clause
+    * The argument can be omitted, or it must be an integer expression.
+It must evaluate to a non-negative integer or the value of `acc_async_sync`, `acc_async_noval`, or `acc_async_default` as defined in Clacc's `openacc.h`.
+An argument that is not of integer type or that is an integer constant expression that does not meet the above restrictions produces a compile-time error diagnostic.
+Otherwise, an expression that does not meet the above restrictions produces a runtime error.
+    * The function prototype `char *acc2omp_async2dep(int)` must be in scope and must link to Clacc's implementation of it in `libacc2omp.so`.
+The easiest way to accomplish this is usually to just add `#include <openacc.h>`.
+In the future, Clacc might insert the prototype automatically where it is not in scope.
+Also see "Source-to-Source Mode Limitations" below.
+    * Activity queues are currently common to all offload devices instead of per device, limiting some concurrency.
+In the future, this limitation might be removed.
+    * Due to a nondeterminism apparently inherited from upstream Clang's OpenMP implementation, concurrent execution of activity queues is not guaranteed.
+      Moreover, there are occasional runtime assertion failures when targeting the host.
+We need to investigate these issues further.

 `loop` Directive
 ----------------